Fleckism/SecurityPlus/SecurityPlus/10 A Firewalls and Proxy Servers.md

 -   Summarize the use of SIEM.
 # EXAM OBJECTIVES COVERED

-3.3 Given a scenario, implement secure network designs #A_D
+3.3 Given a scenario, implement secure network designs #A_D, #Implementation

 The firewall is one of the longest serving types of network security control, developed to segregate some of the first Internet networks in the 1980s.
 Since those early days, firewall types and functionality have both broadened and deepened. **As a network security professional, a very large part of your workday will be taken up with implementing, configuring, and troubleshooting [[firewall]] and [[proxies]].**
 # PACKET FILTERING FIREWALLS